xfffrank/Momo-Search/README.md

 - [x] Refine search keywords with LLM.
 - [x] Crawl website content for top N relevant sources.
 - [ ] Stream the response from the Agent.
+- [ ] Add history chat to the LLM context, with a reset button.
 - [ ] Auto change the search time range based on the query.
 - [ ] Perhaps add a website filter to get more authoritative sources.
     * For now, I will focus on the financial domain.